Expatriates in India: Visa, Work Culture, Socioeconomic, and Payroll Considerations

 India is the second most favored destination for expatriates that want to work in the emerging markets.
 Over the past few years, India’s rapidly growing infrastructure, industry, and services sectors have opened up its economy to greater foreign investments and multinational corporations.

 This development has led to numerous employment opportunities for foreign nationals working in skilled and specialized roles in the country.
-Accordingly, the sectors in India that attract the largest number of foreign professionals are administrative roles in the construction and engineering sector, followed by telecommunications and IT, and financial services.
+Accordingly, the sectors in India that attract the largest number of foreign professionals are administrative roles in the construction and engineering, followed by telecommunications and IT, and financial services.

 As greater foreign funding has resulted in hiring of foreign expertise, India’s living and working environments have also adapted to global cultural standards.
 This is particularly so in its tier-1 metropolitan cities, where Special Economic Zones, industrial and software parks, as well as corporate centers have created conditions conducive to new jobs with an international profile.